 This proactive approach helps prevent data breaches, hardware failures, and other issues that could lead to data loss.

-Regular maintenance also ensures that backup systems, redundancy protocols, and other DLP measures remain effective and up-to-date, reducing the risk of data loss due to outdated or malfunctioning components.
+Regular maintenance also ensures that backup systems, redundancy protocols, and other data loss prevention measures remain effective and up-to-date, reducing the risk of data loss due to outdated or malfunctioning components.

 Effective cybersecurity